 Observed inflow into the Colorado River Basin (CRB) System for April through July 2020 was 3.76 million acre-feet (MAF), or 52% of average, just under the 5.85 MAF (54%) observed for the entire 2020 Water Year.
 While the observed inflow for October was at 18% of average, this is projected to increase into the winter and January 2021 inflow may reach 66% of average.
 As of November 5, 2020, the total CRB System storage was at 28.19 MAF or 46% of capacity.
 According to the U.S. Bureau of Reclamation October 24-Month study, Lake Powell is projected to be at elevation 3,584.57 feet, with 10.34 MAF (43% capacity) in storage at the end of Calendar Year 2020; Lake Powell operations in Water Year 2021 will be governed by the Upper Elevation Balancing Tier, with an initial water year release volume of 8.23 MAF and the potential for an April adjustment in 2021.
 As of the October 24-Month Study, Lake Mead is projected to be above 1,075 feet and below 1,090 feet for both the end of Calendar Years 2020 and 2021; this means that Arizona will be in a Tier Zero Drought Contingency Plan (DCP) contribution condition (192,000 AF) during Water Year 2021 and possibly Water Year 2022.

 Salt River & Verde River Watersheds – Water Supply Status

-Spring 2020 Drought ICG Recommendation Letter to the Governor
+Fall 2020 Drought ICG Recommendation Letter to the Governor

 - Drought Status Update and Monitoring Technical Committee Activities, Nancy Selover, State Climatologist, Drought Monitoring Technical Committee Co-Chair